rebane2001/matterport-dl/README.md

 # matterport-dl
 A tool to download/archive [Matterport](https://matterport.com) digital twin virtual tours.
 Supports most matterport virtual tour links ( ie https://my.matterport.com/show/?m=roWLLMMmPL8 ).
 This project is not in any way associated with or supported by Matterport Inc in any way all relevant trademarks and rights are reserve Matterport Inc.

+Currently matterport-dl.py is primarily maintained by [@mitchcapper](https://github.com/mitchcapper).

 See [CHANGELOG.md](CHANGELOG.md) for changes and [DEVELOPERS.md](DEVELOPERS.md) for some developer notes.